The Small Copper Butterfly (Lycaena phlaeas)

 The parasitised caterpillar featured was swept from Sheep’s Sorrel in the Autumn beside a cliff path in south west Cornwall and reared on.

-Those overwintering larvae of the Small Copper seem to be particularly vulnerable, presumably due to the extended length of time spent at this stage.
+Those overwintering larvae seem to be particularly vulnerable, perhaps due to the extended length of time spent at this stage of the butterflies life cycle.

 Recommended Butterfly Books